Martin Kove: Early life

-Martin Kove was adopted into a Jewish family in Brooklyn, New York.
-His mother was a bookkeeper and his father worked in a hardware store.
-Kove has stated his love for acting began during a 4th grade field trip to a play called “The Golden Goose”, he stated “That’s when I got that feeling that you get on stage that this is for me.”
-He attended Valley Stream Central High School before attending ITT Technical Institute – Maumee Campus.
+Martin Kove was adopted into a Jewish family in Brooklyn, New York in 1947.
+His mother was a bookkeeper while his father worked in a hardware store.
+Kove has stated that his love for acting began during a fourth grade field trip to a play called "The Golden Goose."
+He stated: "That's when I got that feeling that you get on stage that this is for me."
+Kove attended Valley Stream Central High School before attending ITT Technical Institute – Maumee Campus.